playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-portals/index.md

 This `cdkPortalOutlet` is where the captured HTML is then projected into.

-> Our code here uses a `setTimeout` to avoid an error of "Expression has changed after it was checked".
+> Our code here uses a `setTimeout` to avoid an error of "Expression has changed after it was checked."
 >
-> The reason for this occuring is quite complex (and out of scope), but you can read about it more with the following resources:
+> The reason for this occurring is quite complex (and out of scope), but you can read about it more with the following resources:
 >
 > - [Official Angular video explaining "Expression has changed"](https://angular.io/errors/NG0100)
 > - [Everything you need to know about the `ExpressionChangedAfterItHasBeenCheckedError` error](https://indepth.dev/posts/1001/everything-you-need-to-know-about-the-expressionchangedafterithasbeencheckederror-error)